Thailandee!com

 New mandatory procedure for coming to Thailand: the TDAC

 Starting from May 1st, 2025, it will be mandatory to create a Thailand Digital Arrival Card (TDAC), a digital arrival card for Thailand, within 3 days before arrival in the country.
-This can be done in a few minutes online on the official website.
+It is FREE and can be done in a few minutes online on the official website.

 visa thailand